mdn/content/files/en-us/learn/javascript/building_blocks/test_your_skills_colon__loops/index.md

 ---
 {{learnsidebar}}

-This aim of this skill test is to assess whether you've understood our [Looping code](/en-US/docs/Learn/JavaScript/Building_blocks/Looping_code) article.
+The aim of this skill test is to assess whether you've understood our [Looping code](/en-US/docs/Learn/JavaScript/Building_blocks/Looping_code) article.

 > **Note:** You can try out solutions for the tasks below by downloading the code, putting it in an online tool such as [CodePen](https://codepen.io/), [jsFiddle](https://jsfiddle.net/), or [Glitch](https://glitch.com/), then working on the tasks.
 >